(A) Purpose

 reviews.

-should be recognized as an authority in their field and be regarded as a
+be recognized as an authority in a given field and be regarded as a national or

-national or international expert and leader.
-Promotion from associate professor
+international expert and leader.
+Promotion from associate professor to full

-to full professor is based upon recognition of the candidate's academic
+professor is based upon recognition of the candidate's academic maturity;

-maturity; sustained and distinguished accomplishments in education, scholarship
+sustained and distinguished accomplishments in education, scholarship and

-and service; strong university commitment; and distinction in leadership roles
+service; strong university commitment; and distinction in leadership roles in

 (5) Standards and documentation for